Georgia football coach Mark Richt has been known to leave a lasting impression.

 Florida State is expected to be the preseason No. 1 for 2014, so it was no surprise when Pruitt quickly was asked why he would leave Tallahassee after just one season.

 Richt was left searching for a defensive coordinator Sunday afternoon after Todd Grantham elected to leave after four seasons for the same position at Louisville.
-Richt said a big reason for Grantham's departure was the opportunity Grantham now will have to coach with his younger brother, Tony, on Bobby Petrino's Cardinals.
+Richt said a big reason for Grantham's departure was the opportunity Grantham will now have to coach with his younger brother, Tony, on Bobby Petrino's Cardinals.